Finding a design that works for everyone can be tricky but with the right fixtures, fittings and finishes it’s achievable

 Sharing one family bathroom between four or more people means you will require a clever design that can cater for so many needs.
 While you might want an elegant or luxurious bathroom, you will probably also need somewhere to store toys, with a durable design that will withstand regular use and maybe even a little chaos.
 But get your bathroom design just right and you will be able to create a space that the kids can enjoy, before transforming into a relaxing haven where you can chill out and find a little calm after the storm.

 The family bathroom is usually the largest bathroom and fittings and finishes should be selected with low maintenance and durability in mind.
-‘Always use porcelain tiles in a family bathroom, including slip-resistant porcelain on the floors, as they are hard-wearing and will still look good in years to come,’ says Ripples’ senior designer Katie Gisby.
+‘Always use porcelain tiles in a family bathroom, including slip-resistant porcelain on the floors, as they are hard-wearing and will still look good in years to come,’ says Ripples’ designer Joanne Crane.
 ‘They also require zero maintenance.’
 Plenty of storage is a must – double up on vanity units, basins and mirrors where space allows and don’t be tempted to evict the bath if it is the only one in the house.
 Instead consider a space-saving shower-bath.

 Check out our bathroom channel for more bathroom ideas and inspiration